Investment banking: Sales and trading

 Structuring has been a relatively recent activity as derivatives have come into play, with highly technical and numerate employees working on creating complex financial products which typically offer much greater margins and returns than underlying cash securities, so-called "yield enhancement".
 In 2010, investment banks came under pressure as a result of selling complex derivatives contracts to local municipalities in Europe and the US.

-Strategists advise external as well as internal clients on the strategies that can be adopted in various markets.
-Ranging from derivatives to specific industries, strategists place companies and industries in a quantitative framework with full consideration of the macroeconomic scene.
-This strategy often affects the way the firm will operate in the market, the direction it would like to take in terms of its proprietary and flow positions, the suggestions salespersons give to clients, as well as the way structurers create new products.
+Strategists advise both external and internal clients on the strategies that can be adopted in various markets.
+Ranging from derivatives to specific industries, strategists place companies and industries within a quantitative framework, with full consideration of the macroeconomic environment.
+This strategy often affects the way the firm operates in the market, the direction it seeks to take in terms of its proprietary and flow positions, the suggestions salespersons give to clients, as well as the way structurers create new products.

 Banks also undertake risk through proprietary trading, performed by a special set of traders who do not interface with clients and through "principal risk"—risk undertaken by a trader after he buys or sells a product to a client and does not hedge his total exposure.

 Here, and in general, banks seek to maximize profitability for a given amount of risk on their balance sheet.